CR0N14/HTTPHide/README.md

 - A common module containing functionality that both listener and client require (i.e. parsing, encoding and sending HTTP packets).

 ### web
+- This directory contains website files for the listener's HTTP server to give it the appearance of a normal website to browsers.

+### secret_web
-- This directory contains website files for the listener's HTTP server.
+- This directory contains website files for the listener's HTTP server that can only be requested from the client, used for steganographic communication.

 ## Usage
-TODO
+1. Run listener.py first, then client.py
+2. client.py will automatically send the first request to the listener (displaying the pwd)
+3. Enter your commands into the listener.py

 ## Development
 ```